Dark wash jeans and a grey t-shirt. That’s what Mark Zuckerberg, the world’s most powerful CEO, wears to work every day. And that got us thinking…

 Well, it’s not very trendy these days.

 The world of work is a different place to what it was a decade ago.
-So it’s likely that Goldman Sachs and Virgin Atlantic are just trying to modernise their workplaces.
+Most companies are trying to modernise their workplaces by relaxing rules around attire.

-They also know that if they want to recruit new talent, they have to create a more relaxed workplace culture.
+Businesses today know that to attract new talent, they should create a more relaxed workplace culture.
 And a casual clothing policy can be the first step towards that.

 So, should I let my staff wear whatever they want?